 4.1 The UKRR is a registered charity through the Renal Association (No. 2229663).
 It was established by a committee of the Renal Association, with additional representation from the British Transplantation Society, the British Association for Paediatric Nephrology, the Scottish Renal Registry, Wales and Northern Ireland.
-The UKRR maintains links with the Department of Health, the National Kidney Federation (NKF), the British Kidney Patient Association (BKPA), the Royal Colleges, the
+The UKRR maintains links

-- Association for Clinical Biochemistry and Health and Social Care Commissioners. - 4.2 A number of sub-committees were instituted as the database and renal centre participation developed, in particular for data analysis and interpretation for inclusion in the Annual Report.
-Further specialised panels may be developed for publications and the dissemination of UKRR analyses. - 4.3 The Scottish Renal Registry sends data to the UK Renal Registry for joint reporting and comparison. - 4.4 The return of English, Welsh and Northern Irish data to the EDTA-ERA Registry will be through the Renal Registry.
+- with the Department of Health, the National Kidney Federation (NKF), Kidney Care UK (formerly the British Kidney Patient Association (BKPA)), the Royal Colleges, the Association for Clinical Biochemistry and Health and Social Care Commissioners. - 4.2 A number of sub-committees were instituted as the database and renal centre participation developed, in particular for data analysis and interpretation for inclusion in the annual reports.
+Further specialised panels may be developed for publications and the dissemination of UKRR analyses. - 4.3 The Scottish Renal Registry sends data to the UKRR for joint reporting and comparison. - 4.4 The return of English, Welsh and Northern Irish data to the EDTA-ERA Registry will be through the UKRR.
 The Scottish Renal Registry already sends data directly to the EDTA-ERA Registry. - 4.5 A paediatric database has been developed in collaboration with the UKRR.
 The two databases are in the process of being integrated, which will allow long-term studies of renal cohorts over a wide age range. - 4.6 Close collaboration with NHS Blood and Transplant gives joint benefits.
 Data aggregation and integration has led to joint presentations and publications.
 The description of the entire patient pathway in RRT by this means is a source of continuing insight and usefulness. - 4.7 The retention of patient identifiable information, necessary in particular for the adequate tracing of patients, has been approved by the Health Research Authority's Confidentiality Advisory Group (CAG).
-This is renewed on an annual basis along with audit of the information governance arrangements within the UKRR through completion of the Health and Social Care Information Centre's (HSCIC) Information Governance Toolkit.
+This is renewed on an annual basis along with audit of the information governance arrangements within the UKRR through completion of NHS Digital's Information Governance Toolkit.